rohanrai8565/crazydeal-ecommerce/README.md

 Website: CrazyDeal Live

 🙏 Acknowledgments
-Next.js team
+Next.js team for the amazing framework

-Express.js
+Express.js for the robust backend

-Razorpay
+Razorpay for payment integration

-GitHub (hosting + CI/CD)
+GitHub for free hosting and CI/CD

 ⭐ Star this repository if you found it helpful!
 🛍️ Visit the live website: CrazyDeal E-Commerce